 I hear it in the deep heart's core.

 Yeats said this poem came to him in a moment one day in 1888.
 He was standing on a London street, watching a ball balance on a jet water in a shop window.
-Its sound reminded him of water lapping at the shore of a lake, and suddenly he was overcome with longing for his childhood home in Sligo, Northern Ireland.
+Its sound reminded him of water lapping at the shore of a lake, and suddenly he was overcome with longing for his childhood home in Sligo, in the north of Ireland.